-Bowls, plates, cups, mugs, silverware/plasticware
+- Bowls, plates, cups, silverware

-Salt and pepper shakers
+- Salt and pepper shakers

 In addition to packing or buying everything from the lists above, you’ll need to take care of a few essentials before your first day of class.

-Have proof of health insurance.
+- Have proof of health insurance.

-Register your vehicle with your school and get a parking permit.
+- Register your vehicle with your school and get a parking permit.

-Bring equipment for activities like music, intramural sports and weekend day trips.
+- Bring equipment for activities like music, intramural sports and weekend day trips.

-Set up a bank account and get a bank card.
+- Set up a bank account and get a bank card.
 Most schools use a card system that lets you or your parents preload money for meals and supplies.

-Bring a bicycle, helmet, pump and lock for getting around campus quicker.
+- Bring a bicycle, helmet, pump and lock for getting around campus quicker.

-Bring seasonal and occasional clothes.
+- Bring seasonal and occasional clothes.
 (Remember, you can always swap out your clothes at winter break.)
 In addition to your normal wardrobe, bring workout clothes, a swimsuit and clothes for more professional or formal occasions.

-Think about establishing a monthly budget, either on your own or with your parents.
+- Think about establishing a monthly budget, either on your own or with your parents.